 The student will submit a thesis statement and very brief outline in current APA format based on the selected topic for the final research paper.
 This assignment must be one-two pages.

-The student will submit an annotated bibliography of at least ten scholarly sources (not including assigned course texts) cited in current Turabian format.
+The student will submit an annotated bibliography of at least ten scholarly sources (not including assigned course texts) cited in current APA format.
 Each annotation must be 150–200 words.
 For each entry, the student will provide a summary of the source’s findings, description of the value of the source for the research paper, and commentary on the author’s credibility.

-The student will create a three-four -page detailed outline of the final research paper in current Turabian format (Turabian 2013, section 6.2.1).
+The student will create a three-four -page detailed outline of the final research paper in current APA format.
 The student will incorporate the ten scholarly sources from the Annotated Bibliography.

-The student will write a 13-17-page research-based paper in current Turabian format that applies concepts studied in the course to the analysis of a presidential election and campaign.
+The student will write a 13-17-page research-based paper in current APA format that applies concepts studied in the course to the analysis of a presidential election and campaign.
 The student must select from a list of elections provided in the course.
 The paper must include at least 15 scholarly sources in addition to the course textbooks and the Bible, cited in current APA format.

 Scenario Writing Assignment

-The student will write a three-five -page paper in current Turabian format based on a specific scenario provided in the course.
+The student will write a three-five -page paper in current APA format based on a specific scenario provided in the course.
 The paper must include at least two scholarly sources in addition to the course textbooks.

 Campaign Communication Presentation Assignment

 The student will create a 10–15-slide PowerPoint presentation with citations in current APA format that focuses on the importance of communication in a campaign.
 The presentation must also include a total of 8–10 minutes of student-spoken audio.
 The presentation must include at least three scholarly references and three 3 professional campaign references in addition to the course textbooks and the Bible.

 Book Review and Application Assignment

 The student will write a five-seven -page paper on the book Campaign for President.
 The student will create a summary, provide a critique, and evaluate the book.
 The student will then apply the information gained from the other course content to fully assess the strengths and weaknesses of the 2016 election and campaigns.